 Commissions are charged on equity transactions (both purchases and sales).
 Initial public offerings could have additional fees, which will be described in the applicable offering documents.
 Additional costs and fees may be paid to us as described in Section III-Compensation, Costs and Fees.
+Initial public offerings could have additional fees, which will be described in the applicable offering documents.

-Additional costs and fees may be paid to us as described in Section III-Compensation, Costs and Fees.
+Additional costs and fees may be paid to us as described in Section III- Compensation, Costs and Fees.